 Understudies

 In shows with voice-over recordings, click tracks, or videos featuring characters, it is often necessary to have a quick and reliable way of selecting which cues will be used in a performance based on who will be performing.
 There have been lots of solutions to this problem using AppleScript.
-With the introduction of OSC cues, which can use wildcards in custom OSC strings, this process has been made much easier.
-The method illustrated here is based on an OSC method by Chris Ashworth.
-The version described below works in all versions of QLab 3, QLab 4, and QLab 5.
-If you’re using QLab 4 or QLab 5, there is another, much better method devised by Andy Leviss which uses cue carts.
-This method is described at the end of this article.
+With the introduction of OSC cues in QLab 3, which can use wildcards in custom OSC strings, this process has been made much easier.

 In QLab 3, the type of cue which sends OSC messages is called the “OSC cue”.
 In QLab 4 and QLab 5, that cue type is called the “Network cue”.
+The demo in this chapter was programmed in QLab 5, so it will refer to Network cues.

 How It Works

-set actorlist to {"ANN", "BRIDGET", "CAZ"}
+set actorlist to {"DANIEL", "OLIVER"}

-tell application id "com.figure53.qlab.3" to tell front workspace
+tell application id "com.figure53.QLab.5" to tell front workspace

 try

-if actor = "ANN" then
+if actor = "DANIEL" then

 start cue "9993"